 [2] The same principle can be used to dry seeds before storage.
-Ventilate with a small fan and spread seeds in a thin layer to accelerate drying.
+Ventilate with a small fan and spread seed in a thin layer to accelerate drying.
 Make sure you use enough desiccant material to dry down the seeds and use the hygrometer to monitor the drying process.

 Use a box with a fairly air-tight lid.
+Place it in a place with stable, cool temperatures.

-Some boxes sold specifically to keep equipment dry in caravans, for example, already come with a bag of silica ael and integrated hygrometer.
-They can be handy to store seeds.
-Place the box in place with stable, cool а temperatures.
+Boxes like this one are sold to keep equipment dry in caravans, for example.
+They can also come in handy to store seeds.